cosmix/percy/docs/prompting/README.md

 Custom instructions are powerful for:

--   Enforcing Coding Style and Best Practices: Ensure Percy always adheres to your team's coding conventions, naming conventions, and best practices.
+-   Enforcing Coding Style and Best Practices: Ensure Archimedes always adheres to your team's coding conventions, naming conventions, and best practices.
--   Improving Code Quality: Encourage Percy to write more readable, maintainable, and efficient code.
+-   Improving Code Quality: Encourage Archimedes to write more readable, maintainable, and efficient code.
--   Guiding Error Handling: Tell Percy how to handle errors, write error messages, and log information.
+-   Guiding Error Handling: Tell Archimedes how to handle errors, write error messages, and log information.

 **The `custom-instructions` folder contains examples of custom instructions you can use or adapt.**

 ## .clinerules File 📋

 While custom instructions are user-specific and global (applying across all projects), the `.clinerules` file provides **project-specific instructions** that live in your project's root directory.
-These instructions are automatically appended to your custom instructions and referenced in Percy's system prompt, ensuring they influence all interactions within the project context.
+These instructions are automatically appended to your custom instructions and referenced in Archimedes's system prompt, ensuring they influence all interactions within the project context.
 This makes it an excellent tool for:

 ### Security Best Practices 🔒

-To protect sensitive information, you can instruct Percy to ignore specific files or patterns in your `.clinerules`.
+To protect sensitive information, you can instruct Archimedes to ignore specific files or patterns in your `.clinerules`.
 This is particularly important for:

 -   `.env` files containing API keys and secrets
 -   Configuration files with sensitive data